luvztroy/Quanta-filter-list/README.md

 ## 📥 About

-`filter.txt` contains a plain text list of scammers and suspicious URLs commonly found circulating on Telegram.
+`Qyanta Blacklist.txt` contains a plain text list of scammers and suspicious URLs commonly found circulating on Telegram.
 You can download and use this file via the [UiTweaks](https://t.me/QuantaPlugins/90) plugin built for [exteraGram](https://t.me/exteraGram) and [Ayugram](https://t.me/AyuGramReleases)

 **Goal:** Help users avoid scams, phishing attempts, impersonators, and shady crypto schemes.